Vanderstock v Victoria: Decision

-A narrow majority of the Court, consisting of Kiefel CJ, and Gageler, Gleeson, and Jagot JJs, ruled in favour of Vanderstock, deciding that the charge on ZLEVs constituted an excise as defined by Section 90 of the Constitution, and was therefore beyond the state of Victoria's constitutional powers.
+A narrow majority of the Court, consisting of Kiefel CJ, and Gageler, Gleeson, and Jagot JJ, ruled in favour of Vanderstock, deciding that the charge on ZLEVs constituted an excise as defined by Section 90 of the Constitution, and was therefore beyond the state of Victoria's constitutional powers.
 The majority ruled that Dickenson's Arcade Pty Ltd v Tasmania, which held that a tax on goods at the stage of consumption did not constitute an excise, should be reopened and overruled.
-Kiefel CJ, Gageler, and Gleeson JJs found that the nature of Victoria's ZLEV charge would inherently "dampen demand" for ZLEVs, as the charge applied to almost all uses of ZLEVs on Victorian roads, and therefore the Victorian charge was a tax and a duty of excise.
+Kiefel CJ, Gageler, and Gleeson JJ found that the nature of Victoria's ZLEV charge would inherently "dampen demand" for ZLEVs, as the charge applied to almost all uses of ZLEVs on Victorian roads, and therefore the Victorian charge was a tax and a duty of excise.

 Jagot J, concurring with the Court's ruling, agreed that the Victorian ZLEV charge was a tax, and thus could not be imposed on the state level, distinguishing it from a "fee for service", such as a license or permit fee.

-Gordon, Edelman, and Steward JJs all disagreed with the Court's opinion, authoring separate dissents.
+Gordon, Edelman, and Steward JJ all disagreed with the Court's opinion, authoring separate dissents.
 Gordon J argued that the majority's ruling "amends the Constitution", by redefining a "duty of excise" in Section 90 to refer to any tax on goods, and argued that the Victorian ZLEV charge, while serving as a tax on the consumption of goods, did not affect the production, manufacture, or commerce of ZLEVs.

 Edelman J wrote that the definition of excise that the majority had adopted had no basis in past rulings, serving as a "neglect of precedent".
 He believed that the Victorian charge was not a consumption tax, and aimed to have the same effect as a fuel excise.
 However, he stated that the ZLEV charge differed from a fuel excise in that it was not levied at the point of sale.
 Edelman J argued that the ZLEV charge was "unlikely to have any real and substantial effect" on demand for ZLEVs.

 Steward J disagreed with the Court's view that the ZLEV charge was a tax on goods and therefore an excise, writing that the charge had "the character of a direct tax".
 He argued that, even if it was to be assumed that the ZLEV charge was a consumption tax, such a tax would not fall under the definition of an excise.
 All three dissenting justices agreed that Dickenson's Arcade should not have been reopened.